DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 > See [limitations](#limitations) for more information about the shop.
 > Project Bisasam assumes that guests are called upon to register before buying a product.

-Project Bisasam does not change Mnestix' user management nor user rules/rights.
+Project Bisasam shall preserve the existing Mnestix user management functionality unchanged.

 ### Limitations

-Project Bisasam covers a shop function with a chart.
+Project Bisasam covers a shop function with a cart.
-It does not implement money transaction or other interfaces to buy a product.
+Money transactions are outside the scope of this project.

 ### Assumptions and dependencies